 Sub Concatenate_Example2() Dim MyValues As Variant Dim Full_Name As String MyValues = Array("Sachin", "Tendulkar") Full_Name = Join(MyValues, " ") MsgBox Full_Name End Sub

 This has been a guide to VBA Concatenate.
-Here we learned how to use VBA Concatenate Function using the Join function along with some practical examples and downloadable excel template.
+Here we learned how to use VBA Concatenate Function using the Join function along with some practical examples and a downloadable excel template.
 Below are some useful excel articles related to VBA –